Volunteer with UCLA UniCamp’s ATL Program

 Nope!
 This is a volunteer position for a single week during the summer.
 There will be opportunities to “float” in other sessions and to apply for a full-season paid staff position at camp if you’d like to be at camp longer than your one week.
 Info for those roles will be sent out to all volunteers in spring.

-You’ll be sorted into one of three roles based on your preference and the session’s availability:
+You’ll be sorted into one of two roles based on your preference and the session’s availability:

 Counselor: you’ll be in charge of a group of 6-10 campers for the week, eating meals, sharing a cabin, and going to activities together.
 You’ll be their primary supervision and your role will be to keep them safe and support their growth throughout the week.